metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/05-freeze-sol-payment.md

 It is also possible to use multiple Freeze Sol Payment guards with different Destination addresses.
 In this case, each Freeze Sol Payment guard will have its own Freeze Escrow account and its own Freeze Period.

-The example below illustrate a Candy Machine with three Freeze Sol Payment guards in three groups such that:
+The example below illustrates a Candy Machine with three Freeze Sol Payment guards in three groups such that:
-- Group 1 and 2 share the same Destination address and therefore the same Freeze Escrow account.
+- Groups 1 and 2 share the same Destination address and therefore the same Freeze Escrow account.
 - Group 3 has its own Destination address and therefore its own Freeze Escrow account.

 ![CandyMachinesV3-GuardsFreezeSolPayment5.png](/assets/candy-machine-v3/CandyMachinesV3-GuardsFreezeSolPayment5.png#radius)